winglang/wing/docs/02-getting-started/03-hello.md

 This code should be mostly self explanatory.
 We define a queue, and every time a message is added to the queue, a handler is triggered and creates a file named `wing.txt` with `"Hello, ${message}!"` content .

-Now that we've written this program, let's compile and test it.
+Now that we've written this program, let's run and test it using the Wing Console.